JavaScript for Web Accessibility

 });

-Common Accessibility Challenges in JavaScript and Solutions
+Common Challenges of Accessibility on JavaScript and Their Solutions

 Challenge 1: Single-Page Applications (SPAs)

-Challenge 2: Custom Select and Dropdown Menus
+Challenge 2: Custom select menus and dropdown menus

-Accessibility Tools for JavaScript Developers
+Accessibility Tooling for JavaScript Developers

 Practical Example: Making a Custom Modal Accessible

-#Step 1: HTML Structure
+#Step 1: Display HTML structure.

 <div id="myModal" role="dialog" aria-labelledby="modal-title" aria-hidden="true">